aliroemhildt/rock-paper-scissors/README.md

 ## Setup

-This app can alse be accessed through the following steps:
+This app can be accessed through the following steps:

 - clone this repo to your local machine
 - `cd` into the project